April 8th 2022

-While low molecular weight HA is considered better for greater long-term hydration, it appears both low and high types can have their place.
-And while there appears to be a difference of opinion in the industry, combining the two could help better ensure all bases are covered according to Dr Catala: “A mixture of both HA weights is desirable if you want to more deeply hydrate the epidermis and also seal that water in from the outside.”
+While low molecular weight HA is considered better for greater long-term hydration, both low and high types have their place.
+There's still a difference of opinion in the industry, but generally it's thought that combining the two could help ensure all bases are covered, as Catala confirms: “A mixture of both HA weights is desirable if you want to more deeply hydrate the epidermis and also seal that water in from the outside.”

 What should you look for in your labels?